danecreekphotography/TBM930-de-ice-panel/README.md

 The GitHub release version is inserted into the generated documentation and gerber files as well.

 See the `.github/workflows` and `.kibot` folders for the scripts that do the CI/CD work.

+The repo is also configured for [VSCode Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) development to assist in testing the KiBot automation.
+Simply clone this repo as a remote container then run the default build task to execute the KiBot script in `.kibot/release.kibot.yaml`.